 Frightening travel alerts, amplified by the 24-hour news cycle and lots of genuinely bad news, have become a daily occurrence… and that’s not necessarily a bad thing.
-Although terror incidents, swarms of refugees, Zika, and extreme politics affected travelers in 2016, these crises usually didn’t deter young parents from traveling the world with their children.
-Should they?
+Although terror incidents, strikes, swarms of refugees, Zika and extreme politics have affected travelers the past few years, these crises usually don’t deter young parents from traveling the world with their children.

-The March 2017 alert issued by the Department of State says: “As terrorist attacks, political upheaval, and violence often take place without any warning, U.S. citizens are strongly encouraged to maintain a high level of vigilance and take appropriate steps to increase their security awareness when traveling.”
+The July 2, 2018 Worldwide Caution issued by the Department of State says: “As terrorist attacks, political violence (including demonstrations), criminal activities, and other security incidents often take place without any warning, U.S. citizens are strongly encouraged to maintain a high level of vigilance and practice good situational awareness when traveling abroad.”
 We agree completely.

 Have all your personal photo ID documents in order, including student IDs for the kids.
-There’s a free passport photo app that guarantees good quality and rules compliant ID, visa and passport size pictures.
 Be sure to arrange for Permission to Travel letters if your minors are traveling with friends, a school group, or other instance without legal guardians present.

 The beach (in Cartagena or the Jersey Shore) is no place to let down your guard.
 Keep common sense safety in mind.
 Watch all family members when swimming, safeguard valuables (even better, lock them up in the hotel), be attentive to what you are eating and how it’s prepared, and have contact information for a local medical provider (your physician or a travel insurance provider can supply this) in case there’s a mishap.

 We never leave home without travel insurance.
-The travel insurance comparison site InsureMyTrip, after polling agents, is expecting an increase in demand for travel insurance this summer due to travelers’ growing concern over terrorism.
-To better serve the public, they publish a comprehensive directory of current travel alerts and warnings.
+The travel insurance comparison site InsureMyTrip, after polling agents, is expecting an increase in demand for travel insurance this year due to travelers’ ongoing concerns over terrorism.

 Please share your family’s safety strategies in the Comments Field below.